-Troubleshooting Heroku SSL errors
+Troubleshooting Heroku SSL Errors

 You pointed your domain to Heroku to use an SSL certificate but you are receiving an error such as Troubleshooting Heroku SSL errors, Invalid common name or The certificate for this website is invalid.